Menu Icon

 What is endometriosis?

-Endometriosis is a medical condition in which tissue resembling the uterine lining is located outside of the uterus.
+Endometriosis is a medical condition in which endometrial tissue resembling the uterine lining is located outside of the uterus.
 Often chronic, this condition is commonly associated with cyclic pelvic pain as well as infertility.
 Approximately 30 to 50 percent of patients who have endometriosis also have fertility problems.i

-There are three main types of endometrioses: ovarian, peritoneal, and deep infiltrating.
-Ovarian endometriosis occurs when cells that are similar in function to the endometrium are found in the ovaries.
-They can be on the surface of the ovaries (superficial lesions), or inside of the ovary, forming a lump or cyst, called an ‘endometrial cyst’ or ‘endometrioma’.
+• Ovarian: Ovarian endometriosis occurs when cells that are similar in function to the endometrium (the lining of the uterus) are found in the ovaries.
+They can be on the surface of the ovaries (superficial lesions), or inside of the ovary, forming a lump or cyst, called an endometrial cyst or endometrioma.

-Finally, patients suffering from deep infiltrating endometriosis (DIE) have endometrial tissues that invade deep under the abdominal pelvic organs and walls.
+• Deep infiltrating: Patients suffering from deep infiltrating endometriosis (DIE) have endometrial tissues that invade deep under the abdominal pelvic organs and walls.
 The infiltrations may include the small intestine, colon, rectum, vagina, bladder, and/or ureter.viii

 What are the symptoms of endometriosis?